 Simple Systems for Web Designers - Process Map Your Way to Your Operational Goals

-While you've worked on creating sustainable systems that keep projects in check while improving the client experience.
-There is still something not quite right.
+You've worked on creating sustainable systems that keep projects in check while improving the client experience, but there’s still something not quite right.

 Think about your clients:

-• No, copy isn't included in web design project.
+No, copy isn't included in web design projects.

 Education comes with the job when you're a creative service provider.
 You're probably already starting to educate on your website, and then continuing on discovery/intro calls.
 You remind them while onboarding and walk them through the WHY behind each of these questions.
 They come out the other side of your process, not only with a badass brand and/or website but also with a greater knowledge and appreciation of the design process.